aishwaryad6/aishwaryad6/README.md

 # Hi there 👋

-🚀 I'm Aishwarya, a data engineer with 4.5+ years of experience designing scalable data pipelines, building ETL workflows, and working with big data systems across cloud platforms.
+🚀 **I'm Aishwarya**, a data engineer with 4.5+ years of experience designing scalable data pipelines, building ETL workflows, and working with big data systems across cloud platforms.

 📚 Currently pursuing my **Master’s in Computer Science** at **Texas A&M University–Kingsville**, where I continue to deepen my skills in distributed processing, cloud architecture, and data platform engineering.